alex-koiter/Peat-profile/README.md

-# Evaluation of hydro-physical properties in a northern boreal bog peatland
+# Change in Particle Density and Other Hydrophysical Properties With Depth in a Northern Boreal Bog Peatland

 Pete Whittington<sup>*1</sup> and Alexander J Koiter<sup>2</sup>